- When is the application deadline? →

 Where will I do my research?

-In their first summer, interns work closely with a scientist at one of: (1) the University of Colorado at Boulder, (2) the U.S. Geological Survey, (3) UNAVCO, (4) NOAA, (5) Colorado School of Mines, or (6) another local organization.
+In their first summer, interns work closely with a scientist at one of: (1) the University of Colorado at Boulder, (2) Colorado School of Mines, or (3) another local research institution.
 One day a week is dedicated to RESESS activities and takes place at UNAVCO in Boulder.

 What kind of mentoring support will I get?

 Each intern will have a science mentor or team, a communications mentor, and will participate in a weekly Writing Workshop and Communications Seminar.
 A writing instructor will guide interns through the process of writing a scientific paper based on their own research.
 Interns take part in workshops on making a scientific poster, and practicing giving oral presentations on their research.
 The Communications Seminar will introduce students to professional and informal communications, including resume and CV preparation and review, and uses of social media to communicate about you and your science.

 What kind of professional development training will I get?

 Interns will have the following opportunities to:

-- Work on their résumés and get feedback
+- Work on their résumés/CU and receive feedback

 - Develop a short (10-12 minute) scientific talk